had0j/io_qp2_rule_eng/readme.md

 > Redefine your limits or succumb to his chains.

-- Every line of garbage has a chance to have two holes
+- Every line of garbage has a 50% chance to gain an additional hole at a random column.

 ### IN Invisible (The Hermit)